 The tinyblueorange.com custom structure (shown above) is /%postname%/ — which simply means the post name is at the end of the URL.

-Once you save the above changes, you’re all set to find some cookies to tiny blue orange headquarters.
+Once you save the above changes, you’re all set to find some cookies to send tiny blue orange headquarters.

 But if you really want to level up your permalink structure, give a little bit of attention to the optional items at the bottom of this page.
 You can add a custom label to your categories + your tags if these are things you use on a regular basis.